Nico Hoerner Player Props: Cubs vs. Blue Jays

-On Friday, Nico Hoerner (.262 batting average in his past 10 games, with three doubles, a home run, five walks and an RBI) and the Chicago Cubs face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
-First pitch is at 7:07 PM ET.
+On Saturday, Nico Hoerner (.388 on-base percentage in past 10 games, 53 points above season-long percentage) and the Chicago Cubs play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 3:07 PM ET.

+In his most recent game, he notched a home run while going 2-for-5 against the Blue Jays.

 Nico Hoerner Game Info & Props vs. the Blue Jays